vwala/docs/content/merchant/paying-commission.md

 - Choose the `manual` transfer option in the `who to pay` field.
 - Click `next` to preview the commission amount that is to be paid.
 - Click `pay` to complete the payment.
 This will update the status of the selected influencer orders as commission `paid` and will notify the affected influencers.
 You'll then need to handle the actual transfer of money yourself outside of [vwa.la.](https://vwa.la).
-- We will then mark the affected orders as 'commission paid' and will send a notification to the influencer with their gift card / discount code information.
+- We will then mark the affected orders as 'commission paid' and will send a notification to the influencer.
 - You can track your payment history on the `payments` page.